TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ```
 This test verifies shift-immediate operations (slli, srli) with RAW dependencies.
 The processor must correctly execute logical shifts and forward results through the CDB for dependent instructions.
 Expected output: **a0 = 128**.

-This waveform provides compelling evidence of the performance advantage of out-of-order execution.
+This waveform provides evidence of the performance advantage of out-of-order execution.
 We observe ALU1 executing tag 02 (the `slli t1, t0, 4` instruction producing 0x10 = 16) while simultaneously ALU2 executes tag 04 (the independent `addi t3, zero, 256` producing 0x100 = 256).
-The out-of-order scheduler ( the Register-Update Unit) identified that instruction 4 has no dependencies on instructions 2 or 3 and issued it immediately to the second ALU, bypassing the sequential bottleneck.
+The out-of-order scheduler ( the Register-Update Unit) identified that instruction 4 has no dependencies on instructions 2 or 3 and issued it immediately to the second ALU.

 ![diagram](verifyingshifts.jpg)